dcsil/CSC491/assignments/participation.md

 ## Submission

 You must submit a comment on the "Participation Assignment" in the LearnSoftware app by the final due date (11:59:59pm on the last day of class).
-This comment should explain how you participated and help me corraborate the work I see in GitHub, Slack, and Class.
+This comment should explain how you participated and help me corroborate the work I see in GitHub, Slack, and Class.

 ## Questions or Concerns?